Praise the Lord! Blessed is the man who fears the Lord,

 24 The servants of Saul told him, saying, “David spoke like this.”

-25 Saul said, “Tell David, ‘The king desires no dowry except 100 foreskins of the Philistines, to be avenged of the king’s enemies.’ ” Now Saul thought he would make David fall by the hand of the Philistines.
+25 Saul said, “Tell David, ‘The king desires no dowry except 100 foreskins of the Philistines, to be avenged of the king’s enemies.’ ” Now Saul thought he would make David fall at the hand of the Philistines.
 26 When his servants told David these words, it pleased David well to be the king’s son-in-law.
 Before the deadline, 27 David arose and went, he and his men, and killed 200 of the Philistine men.
 Then David brought their foreskins, and they gave them in full number to the king, that he might be the king’s son-in-law.
 Then Saul gave him Michal his daughter as wife.
-28 Saul saw and knew that the Lord was with David; and Michal, Saul’s daughter, loved him.
+28 Saul saw and knew that the Lord was with David, and Michal, Saul’s daughter, loved him.
 29 Saul was even more afraid of David; and Saul was David’s enemy continually.

 1 Samuel 19